War Without Mercy

 Drawing on vivid contemporary accounts, this is a fascinating exploration of how and why the Revolutionary War descended into a brutal existential struggle.

-This engrossing history of the Revolutionary War conclusively shows that those caught up in it believed they had nothing to lose by fighting without regard for the rules of so-called “civilized warfare.”
-The clarion call to arms “Liberty or Death” was far more than just rhetoric.
+This engrossing history conclusively shows that those caught up in it believed they had nothing to lose by fighting without regard for the rules of so-called “civilized warfare.”
+The call to arms “Liberty or Death” was far more than just rhetoric.
 At its grimmest level, it was a conflict in which military restraint was more the exception than the rule, a struggle in which combatants believed their very existence was in question.
 This led to an acceptance of violence against persons and property as preferable to a defeat equated with political, cultural, and even physical extinction.
-It was war with an expectation and acceptance of ferocity and brutality – anything to avoid defeat.
+It was war with an acceptance of ferocity and brutality – anything to avoid defeat.

 Table of Contents